libvips/libvips/doc/Using-vipsthumbnail.md

 Now encode with sRGB and delete any embedded profile:

 ```
-$ vipsthumbnail shark.jpg --eprofile /usr/share/color/icc/sRGB.icc --delete
+$ vipsthumbnail shark.jpg --eprofile srgb --delete
 $ ls -l tn_shark.jpg
 -rw-r–r– 1 john john 4229 Nov  9 14:33 tn_shark.jpg
 ```

+(You can use the filename of any RGB profile.
+The magic string `srgb` selects a high-quality sRGB profile that's built into libvips.)

-It’ll look identical to a user, but be almost half the size.
+`tn_shark.jpg` will look identical to a user, but it's almost half the size.

 You can also specify a fallback input profile to use if the image has no embedded one.
 This can often happen with CMYK images, producing an error